 How does this company make money?

-Gold doré bars and refined gold are sold at spot gold prices, with processing and transport costs deducted, to the Russian Central Bank, international refineries, and trading companies.
-Sales flow through a combination of long-term offtake agreements and spot market transactions, with amounts denominated in US dollars.
+The company sells gold doré bars and refined gold at the prevailing spot gold price, minus what it costs to process and transport the metal.
+Sales go to the Russian Central Bank, international refineries, and trading companies, through a mix of long-term offtake agreements and one-off spot market deals.
+Transactions are denominated in US dollars.

 What makes this company hard to replace?